MystenLabs/onenet-bushi/battle_pass_v1/README.md

 ```

 ## Upgrading a Battle Pass
-In order for the Battle Pass to be upgraded with the progress of the player, an object of type `UpogradeTicket` should be mint by the entity that published the package and sent to the player.
+In order for the Battle Pass to be upgraded with the progress of the player, an object of type `UpgradeTicket` should be mint by the entity that published the package and sent to the player.
 Then, the custodial wallet of the player can call the `upgrade_battle_pass` function to update the status of their Battle Pass.

 ### `UpgradeTicket` object
 The `UpgradeTicket` object is defined as follows